Bob Davie (American football): Head coach

+Notre Dame

 In November 1996, Holtz retired from Notre Dame after eleven seasons as head coach.
 Notre Dame interviewed four candidates, including Gary Barnett, Tom Clements, and Davie.
-Davie had applied for several other head coaching jobs, and was offered a position at Purdue University.
+Davie had applied for several other head coaching jobs and was offered a position at Purdue University.
 He turned down Purdue when offered the opportunity to become the next head coach at Notre Dame.
-Davie was the first assistant to become a head coach at Notre Dame since 1954, when Terry Brennan replaced Frank Leahy.
+Davie was the first assistant to become a head coach at Notre Dame since 1954 when Terry Brennan replaced Frank Leahy.

-Fans were not excited about Davie's promotion.
-His habit of referring to the traditions of Texas A&M University rather than those of Notre Dame alienated many fans.
+Many fans were not excited about Davie's promotion.
+His habit of referring to the traditions of Texas A&M University rather than those of Notre Dame alienated some.
 Within months of his hiring, Davie and the university were sued by Joe Moore, who had been fired by Davie.
-Moore alleged that Davie had defamed him, and that his firing was a result of age discrimination.
+Moore alleged that Davie had defamed him and that his firing was a result of age discrimination.
 Although a judge dismissed the defamation charges, the university was later found guilty of age discrimination, and Moore received a small settlement.
 Throughout much of the proceedings, fan sentiment had been on Moore's side, with many fans very unhappy with Davie.
-During Davie's tenure, Notre Dame was also placed under NCAA sanctions for the first time over the actions of a booster (Kim Dunbar) who stole $1.2 million and spent it on Notre Dame players during Lou Holz time as head coach.
+During Davie's tenure, Notre Dame was also placed under NCAA sanctions for the first time over the actions of a booster Kim Dunbar, who had stolen $1.2 million and spent it on Notre Dame players during Lou Holtz's time as head coach.
 The school was placed on probation and lost two scholarships, and the university subsequently disbanded all booster clubs.

-In five seasons at Notre Dame, Davie compiled a 35–25 record including three bowl games, most notably the 2001 Fiesta Bowl, a 41–9 loss to Oregon State, which was the first Bowl Championship Series game in school history.
+In five seasons at Notre Dame, Davie compiled a 35–25 record including three bowl games.
+The 2001 Fiesta Bowl, a 41–9 loss to Oregon State, was the first Bowl Championship Series game in school history.
 His final season included the 2001 AFCA Academic Achievement Award when the Notre Dame football team posted a 100% graduation rate.